 Approximately 80% of our residents in Wichita are non-smokers.
 Help us support our current smoke-free law and policies as a well as a comprehensive approach to reducing tobacco use and prevent new use by raising a smoke-free generation.

-Tobacco Free Wichita Coalition meets bimonthly from 11:00 AM to 12:00 PM at the Kansas Food Bank – Cargill Cares Complex (1919 E. Douglas).
+Tobacco Free Wichita Coalition meets bimonthly from 11:00 AM to 12:00 PM.
 Meetings will include trainings and special guest speakers, as well as committee and legislative updates.